United States Regiments & Batteries > Vermont

 |

-October 24-27 | Moved to Washington, D.C. and attached to 2nd Brigade, Abercrombie’s Division, Military District of Washington; At East Capital Hill, Washington |
+October 24-27 | Left Vermont for Washington, D.C. and camped at East Capital Hill.
+Attached to 2nd Brigade, Casey’s Division, Military District of Washington. |

-October 30 | March to Munson Hill |
+October 30 | Marched to Munson Hill. |

-November 5 | To Hunting Creek, at Camp Vermont |
+November 5 | Moved to Hunting Creek, at Camp Vermont. |

-December 12 | Picket duty near Fairfax Court House |
+December 12 | Picket duty near Fairfax Court House. |

-December 29 | Defence of Fairfax Court House from attack by Stuart’s Cavalry |
+Defence of Fairfax Court House from Stuart’s Cavalry |

 1863